leandroprz/Dell-7567-Laptop-Hackintosh-OpenCore/TRIPLE-BOOT.md

 The size of this partition will be determined by the boot manager we'll be using for our three systems.
 In our case it will be [rEFInd](https://www.rodsbooks.com/refind/index.html).

 Some guides recommend the size of the EFI partition to be [1GB](https://wiki.archlinux.org/title/EFI_system_partition#Create_the_partition), others [2GB](https://wiki.cachyos.org/installation/installation_on_root/#size-at-least-2048-mib) or even more, because they are adding the size of the Linux kernel into it.
-But we'll configure the Linux installation to not use the EFI partition to store the kernel.
+But we'll configure the Linux installation to not use the EFI system partition to store the kernel.
 Instead we'll use the Linux partition itself, where `/home` and `/` are located.

 For our setup we can just use **200MB** (the macOS default) and it will work just fine.
 You can, however, follow the advice of the linked guides above if you prefer and adjust your partition sizes accordingly.
 You can also add the size of this partition to the math we did before, but it's so small you won't notice the difference practically (if using 200MB).

 # Partitioning the hard drive